 You can interrupt the BOTTOM scroll operation before the last observation is reached.
 This feature is useful when you want to halt a scroll request while you are browsing or editing a large data set.
 To halt a BOTTOM scroll operation that is in progress, press the interrupt key or key combination for your system.
-The FSVIEW procedure displays a requestor window that gives you the options of canceling or resuming the scrolling operation.
+The FSVIEW procedure displays a dialog box that gives you the options of canceling or resuming the scrolling operation.

 Note: The key or key combination that is used to interrupt an active process depends on your host operating system and terminal device.
 For example, some systems have a key labeled BREAK or ATTENTION (or ATTN).
 Other systems use a combination of the CTRL key and another key.
-Refer to your host documentation to determine the interrupt key or key combination for your host operating system and terminal device. \triangle

-BROWSE data-set<(data-set-options)> <FORMULA=SAS-catalog<.formula-entry>> opens another FSVIEW window and displays the specified SAS data set for browsing.
+Refer to your host documentation to determine the interrupt key or key combination for your host operating system and terminal device. \triangle opens another FSVIEW window and displays the specified SAS data set for browsing.
 The current FSVIEW window remains open, but the new FSVIEW window becomes the active window.
 All FSVIEW procedure browsing commands are valid in the new window (except for those that are disabled with PROC FSVIEW statement options).
 When you use the END command to close the new window, you return to the FSVIEW window from which the BROWSE command was issued.